Dr. Sutherland introduced biodynamic cranial work 70 years ago, which has become a never-ending journey of love coming back home into the body.

 When a living whole-body breathing tide is actually present in your body, it is so powerful that you are left without any doubt.
 Why no doubt?
 Because actual contact with a tide as a living presence alchemically transmutes and expands your consciousness.

-Tides are overlapping expressions of consciousness in the client and practitioner.
+Tides are sensed as overlapping expressions of consciousness in the client and practitioner.

-The living presence of fluid tide can only be considered possible if several aspects arise at the same time.
-The long tide may be confirmed as a living presence if the aspects of fluid tide are present and you also realize a shift in your consciousness from personal to the transpersonal (See Stillness fluid tide, long tide, Dynamic Stillness, and Pure Breath of Love in Chapters 6-9).
+The living presence of fluid tide can only be considered to be present if several aspects arise at the same time.
+The long tide may be confirmed as a living presence if aspects of fluid tide are present and you also realize a shift in your consciousness from personal to transpersonal (See STILLNESS, fluid tide, long tide, Dynamic Stillness, and Pure Breath of Love in Chapters 6-9).

 You have to sense all the indicators of a tide simultaneously before assuming that a tide may be present.
-Otherwise, it is a figment of your imagination concocted by the thinking mind; and this fantasy is amplified in a consensual group field as I noted in STILLNESS on page 41 in the class I took in Maui with Franklyn Sills.
+Otherwise, it is a figment of your imagination concocted by the thinking brain, and this fantasy is amplified in a consensual group field, as I noted in STILLNESS on page 41 in the class I took in Maui with Franklyn Sills.

-I’ve heard BCST students boast, “Oh, so and so (insert a teacher’s name), now teaches from the long tide.”
-That is preposterous.
-No one can teach from the long tide.
-Who told the student that?
+I’ve heard BCST students say, “Oh, so and so (insert a teacher’s name), teaches from the long tide.”
+That is preposterous!
+No one can teach from the long tide by will it into existence, the Breath of Life, the Divine Feminine is not subject to our will.
+And who told the student that?

 Below are factors that must be present simultaneously before you can consider the presence of a living whole-body tidal expression of the Breath of Life.

-Here are the Conditions to be met before you can verify that a tide ‘may’ be present:
+Here are Conditions to be Met before Verifying a Tide ‘may’ be Present:

 * The degree of depth and inclusiveness of stillness inside your whole body.

 * Stillness expands from whole body, to global, to infinite, to all of them at once.